epicbytes/prettier-plugin-typewind/README.md

 ## What can be converted
 - [x] JSX classes from [\*.jsx,\*.tsx] - class, className, classList
 - [x] Class Variance Authority from [\*.ts,\*.tsx] - base class, intents, sizes
+- [ ] Support sorting classes like in prettier-plugin-tailwindcss
 - [ ] Support for not only Tailwind classes, also take custom classes and put it in ```raw()```
 - [ ] Modules like Classnames or clsx
 - [ ] TWIN.macro